 An Iron

 This might not sound like an essential.
 But it was extremely integral in helping me measure and cut my fabric properly by making the material easier to work with.
 It also helps to seals the stitches in place.
 So one of these and an ironing board is mandatory!
 A starching element is also helpful if your fabric is slippery.
 Even with all the above, I had a hard time accurately measuring and cutting.
 Plus, it makes your project look much more finished and professional.
+Rowenta or Oliso are very popular brands for Sewing and Quilting.

 Pinking Shears (optional)

 For me this is a necessity.
 If you don’t have a sewing machine with zigzag stitch or a serger, pinking shears are a handy tool for finishing raw fabric edges.
-Pinking shears have zigzag teeth that will cut the fabric edges into zigzag shapes.
+Pinking Shears have zigzag teeth that will cut the fabric edges into zigzag shapes.
 Using pinking shears to trim your fabric and then a straight stitch will help you finish fabric edges and keep them from unraveling without the use of a zigzag stitch or a serger.
 Choose the best ones you can afford because it’s difficult enough to cut neatly with Pinking Shears, so investing in a well crafted one is ideal.

 Pattern Ease Tracing Material or Swedish Tracing Paper (optional)